sosy-lab/cpachecker/doc/tutorials/fault-localization/FaultLocalization.md

     return ImmutableSet.of(fault);
   }
 ```

-Based on our example, the "_Localizer_" transforms the list of edges to a list of faults.
+The "_Localizer_" transforms the counterexample (list of edges) to a list of faults.
+Here, we only
-Here, we only have one fault containing all assume edges along the path.
+have one fault containing all assume edges along the path.
+We collect these edges in a `Fault` after
-We collect these edges in a fault after we transformed them into `FaultContributions`.
+we transformed them into `FaultContributions`.
 `FaultContributions` allow us to attach information to `CFAEdges`.
-Since the same edge might be traversed several times in one counterexample,
+Since the same edge might be
-it makes sense to have `FaultContributions` to add different information to the same edge
+traversed several times in one counterexample, it makes sense to have `FaultContributions` to add
-but at different "points in time".
+different information to the same edge but at different "points in time".

 ```java
   private Collection<Fault> explainFaults(Collection<Fault> faults) {